fernandoem88/react-requests-manager/README.md

 ## Request vs Process

-- a request is an action where tasks will be defined
+- a request is an action where async tasks will be defined
-- a process is just an istance of a given request (we can have many processes of the same request running at the same time)
+- a process is just an instance of a given request (we can have many processes of the same request running at the same time in our application)

-for example if you define a _fetchUser_ request, every time you will call it in your application, the manager will create a new process of the request. each process state will have an impact to the final request state. the _request utils_ object has access to the store and will help to define properly the process state and at the same time, also the request state.
+for example if we define a _fetchUsers_ request, every time we will call it in our application, the manager will create a new process of the request.
+Each process state will have an impact to the final request state. the _request utils_ object has access to the store and will help to define properly the _process state_ and at the same time, also the _request state_.

 we can see a more detailed example, creating a **requests-manager/requests.ts** file where we'll define some requests as follows